themightymoface/hello-world/README.md

 I like comics, visual novels, games, cartoons and anime, and all things nerdy.
 While I like counseling, it's always been my goal to do something creative in my career and to create things like games, videos, and more for people to enjoy.
-I hope I can learn a lot from GitHub and other resources to beging programming and understanding problem solving in a computational manner.
+I hope I can learn a lot from GitHub and other resources to begin programming and understanding problem solving in a computational manner.